yuanmaoxun/Awesome-RGBT-Fusion/README.md

 # Awesome RGB-T Fusion [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 A collection of deep learning based RGB-T-Fusion methods, codes, and datasets.
-The main directions involved are Multispectral Pedestrian, RGB-T Vehicle Detection, RGB-T Crowd Counting, RGB-T Fusion Tracking.
+The main directions involved are Multispectral Pedestrian Detection, RGB-T Vehicle Detection, RGB-T Crowd Counting, RGB-T Fusion Tracking.
 Feel free to star and fork!
 We will continue to update this repository!
 ## Contents